Ankarvaishnavi/M2-EmbSys/Project/README.md

 # Accident prevention system
+- In this project I'am using simulIDE as a simulator

 - This is the main folder of the project where all the files and details related to project are present.